 If any of this sounds familiar - and you’d like to gain control over your use of technology so you’re free to truly relax and enjoy the holidays - I’d love you to show you how you can outsmart your smartphone.

-Join me for this live workshop on Tuesday 12 December 12pm (NZ daylight savings time) and I will walk you through my step-by-step system to take back your time - so your phone feels like a force for good in your life (not a tyrannical boss who demands your attention multiple times every hour).
+Join me for this three-part training and I'll walk you through my step-by-step system to take back your time - so your phone feels like a force for good in your life (not a tyrannical boss who demands your attention multiple times every hour).

 Tired of your devices stealing your precious time?
 I can help!